Mona-Roza/c_101/README.md

 ### Considerations When Selecting Variable Names:

-i.
-Variable names should be descriptive.
+1. Variable names should be descriptive.

-ii.
-Variable names should not be keywords of the language. (int, char, main, ...)
+2. Variable names should not be keywords of the language. (int, char, main, ...)

-iii.
-The first character should be an underscore or letter. (eg: _variable1, variable2, 3rdvariable -> cannot)
+3. The first character should be an underscore or letter. (eg: _variable1, variable2, 3rdvariable -> cannot)

-iv.
-No spaces characters.
+4. No spaces characters.

 ### Variable Specifiers: